and the 'Trouble' with Point of View

 If we do not understand, we will kill the pigeon and our world is already littered with dead pigeons.

-if only to recognize a greater Being than our own self.
-Reality is Here.
+if only to feel a greater Being than our own self.

 Adi Da Samraj